-The Office is a WA Government entity and is controlled by the State of Western Australia, which is the ultimate parent.
+Parliamentary Commissioner for Administrative Investigations (the Office) is a WA Government entity and is controlled by the State of Western Australia, which is the ultimate parent.
 The Office is a not-for-profit entity (as profit is not its principal objective).